-Agios Pharmaceuticals, Inc., incorporated on August 7, 2007, is a biopharmaceutical company.
-The Company is engaged in the discovery and development of orally available small molecule medicines for the treatment of cancer and rare genetic disorders (RGDs), which are a subset of orphan genetic metabolic diseases.
-The Company's cancer product candidates are AG-221 and AG-120, which targets mutated isocitrate dehydrogenase 2 and 1, or IDH2 and IDH1, respectively, and AG-881, which targets both mutated IDH1 and mutated IDH2.
+Agios Pharmaceuticals, Inc., incorporated on August 7, 2007, is a clinical-stage biopharmaceutical company.
+The Company's therapeutic areas of focus are cancer and rare genetic metabolic disorders, which are a group of over 600 rare genetic diseases caused by mutations, or defects, of single metabolic genes.
+The Company's cancer product candidates are enasidenib and ivosidenib (AG-120), which target mutated isocitrate dehydrogenase 2 (IDH2) and isocitrate dehydrogenase 1 (IDH1), respectively, and AG-881, which targets both mutated IDH1 and mutated IDH2.
 These mutations are found in a range of hematological malignancies and solid tumors.
-The lead product candidate in its RGD programs, AG-348, which targets pyruvate kinase-R for the treatment of pyruvate kinase deficiency.
+The lead product candidate in its rare genetic metabolic disorder (RGD), programs, AG-348, targets pyruvate kinase-R (PKR) for the treatment of pyruvate kinase (PK) deficiency.

 Agios Pharmaceuticals Inc

-38 Sidney St Fl 2
+88 Sidney St

-CAMBRIDGE MA 02139-4169
+CAMBRIDGE MA 02139-4137